-Press the "RPT/RDM" button (10) and release it in less than 2 seconds while a song is playing to play the song repeatedly.
+Briefly press the "RPT" button (13) while a song is playing to play the song repeatedly.
 The "RPT" indicator will come on and the song will be played continuously.
 To cancel the repeat mode, press the button again.
 Then the "RPT" indicator goes out, and normal playback mode is restored.